Photo copyright Ken Adlard

 residence at Felsted School, through the 80's Stephen turned from

 theory to practice.
 Teaching art history part-time and for a while

 Head of Painting at The Open College of The Arts, a wide range of

 commissions also helped him to develop his own work.

-During the 90's he rethought his career and focussed on
+In the 90's he rethought his career to focus on

 landscape.
 Between 1999 and 2007 he worked exclusively in a single

 field in North Essex, producing two shows, at King's College,

 An altarpiece, The

 Hospitality of Abraham, for The Church of The Most Holy